lankastersky/architectural-stacks/README.md

-Contains cheat sheets of some architecture stacks I worked with or researched about.
+Contains cheat sheets of some architectural stacks I worked with or researched about.
 Allows you to quickly jump into an unfamiliar development area.

 ## Each stack description may contain:
 - Books